Table of Contents

 This deglitched RESET is feed into two additional delay blocks CNT2/DLY2 and CNT3/DLY3.
 They are also triggered on both rising and faling edges.
 The CNT2/DLY2 has a delay of 500ms and the CNT3/DLY3 has 1s.

 When RESET is released, it's rising edge will lock the CNT2/DLY2 value in DFF7.
 This in turn will write protect, or not, BLK5.
-Regardless of what the DUP switch is set to.
+Regardless of what the DIP switch is set to.

 For a short press neither CNT2/DLY3 nor CNR3/DLY3 will engage.